-The PSD provides the professional resources for Board of Adjustment actions.
-The Board meets monthly to render decisions on cases where there is question regarding a determination made by the Community Development Department in the enforcement of the Zoning Ordinance.
+The Planning Services Division provides the professional resources for Board of Adjustment actions.
+The Board meets monthly, or as needed, to render decisions on cases where there is question regarding a determination made by the Community Development Department in the enforcement of the Zoning Ordinance.
 The Board also reviews and decides upon special use permits and variances to the Zoning Ordinance.
 Special use permits and variances are granted when the proposed request is in harmony with the purpose and intent of the Zoning Ordinance.

 Special use permits will be granted upon:

 A. Showing the proposed location, design, construction and operation of the particular use adequately safeguards the health, safety and general welfare of persons residing or working in adjoining or surrounding properties.

 - Impair an adequate supply of light and air to surrounding property.